aniteicristi/queue-overflow-be/README.md

 - **Providers:** define the providers (services / helpers / etc...) that can be imported by other modules.
 - **Controllers:** define the controllers that our module exports to the app.

-Our app is characterized by five main domains or functionalities:
+Our app is characterized by six main domains or functionalities:

 - **Users**: Handles all CRUD operations regarding users
 - **Questions**: Handles all CRUD operations regarding questions